Skip to content

 • Eye Muscle Testing: Checks the coordination of your eye movements, which can impact reading and depth perception.

-• Pupil Response: Observes how your pupils react to light, which can reveal nerve or brain issues.
+• Pupil Response: Observes how your pupils react to light, which can indicate potential nerve or neurological concerns.

 • Slit Lamp Examination: Uses a specialized microscope to examine the front parts of your eye, including the cornea, iris, and lens.

-• Retinal and Optic Nerve Evaluation: May include dilation or imaging to assess your retina and optic nerve health—crucial in detecting glaucoma, macular degeneration, and diabetic eye disease.
+• Retinal and Optic Nerve Evaluation: May include dilation or imaging to assess your retina and optic nerve health, which helps detect conditions such as glaucoma, macular degeneration, and diabetic eye disease.

 Why Comprehensive Eye Care Matters at Every Age

-Many people believe that if they’re seeing clearly, their eyes must be healthy.
-Unfortunately, several serious eye conditions—like glaucoma, diabetic retinopathy, and macular degeneration—can develop with no obvious symptoms until permanent damage has occurred.
+Many people assume that clear vision means healthy eyes.
+Unfortunately, several serious eye conditions, including glaucoma, diabetic retinopathy, and macular degeneration, can develop without symptoms until permanent damage occurs.
 That’s why routine eye exams are essential, even if you have 20/20 vision.

 For Children: